arXiv/arxiv-docs/about/membership.md

 >
 #

-## Membership Confirmation and Payment Instructions
+## Confirmation and Payment Instructions
 <a href="membership_confirm" class="button-fancy">Join, renew, or confirm your membership <span> </span></a>

 <a href="arXiv-payment-info.pdf" class="button-fancy">arXiv payment instructions <span> </span></a>